subutai-io/browsers/DevEnvironment.md

 ## Build instructions

-If you don’t have grunt and bower installed, yet:
+If you don’t have grunt and bower installed``, yet:

     npm install -g grunt-cli bower